 Most of these companies operate in the Network Marketing space, though Avon, Mary Kay and Tupperware are firmly on that list.
 These three are or were Party Plan type direct selling firms.

-Of course, the privately held businesses never seem to make it on the lists of Direct Selling companies, which means everyone originally accessed one list and propagated that error.
+Of course, the privately held businesses never seem to make it on the lists of Direct Selling companies, which means everyone accessed one list, propagating the error.
 Melaleuca comes to mind.

-Commodities include Natural Gas, Telecom, Internet, Electricity and cell phones or VOIP services.
-Now, the question is, why isn’t ACN on this list?
+Commodities include Natural Gas, Telecom, Internet, Electricity and cell phones, VOIP services, and probably a few more.

-First, the two on the list are Utility Warehouse and Ambit Energy.
-According to what I was able to find online, ACN, Stream and others are below a billion in sales.
+The two that are on the list are Utility Warehouse and Ambit Energy.
+According to what I was able to find online, ACN, Stream and others are below the billion-dollar hurdle.

 UW is cheap.
-Compare that to $195 upfront costs for some utility companies in the U.S., and UW has an advantage.
+Compare that to $195 upfront costs for some utility companies in the U.S., and UW looks better, even though they don’t operate in North America.

 The history of Network Marketing and its origin changed on September 6, 2018.
 That was the day that the last of the two founders of Amway, Mr. Richard DeVos, passed away.